joec4281/joec4281.github.io/199007MacroMan.md

     *-- SYNTAX: DO Procedure WITH <expC>
     *-- Example: DO SetaPub WITH "Maindbf.DBF"

     PARAMETER AllDbf           &&    DATABASE that contains a short catalog
     *                                of DATABASEs with fields that will be
     *                                used for declaring memory variables.
     DO setArea1 WITH AllDbf    && ** Selects Area where DATABASE is in
     *                                use or opens it in an unused area.

     SCAN
        vDBF=DBF                &&    Variable 'vDbf' gets database name
        *                             from database passed as a Parameter.
+       DO Set1Pub WITH vDbf    &&    Calls sub-procedure passing this
+       *                             variable as the parameter.
+       DO SelArea1 WITH Alldbf &&    Re-SELECTs Work Area of AllDbf.
+    ENDSCAN

+    DO SelArea2                && ** Closes AllDbf if it was not in USE
+    *                                 before the current procedure RETURN

 ```